Banco Latinoamericano de Comercio Exterior (BLX)

 Jorge L. Salas Taurel, Chief Executive Officer

-Annette van Hoorde de Solis, Executive Vice President - Chief Financial Officer
+Annette van Hoorde de Solis, Executive Vice President and Chief Financial Officer

 Samuel Canineu, Executive Vice President - Commercial Banking